psychemedia/middle-english-romances/sir-orfeo.md

 Fer and full ferthcr than I can tell,
 And ay he fand stretis and ledy wayis,
 Tyll at the last, vnto the yett of hell
-He com ; and thare he fand a portar fell
+He com; and thare he fand a portar fell
-With thre hedis, was callit Cerberus ;
+With thre hedis, was callit Cerberus;
-A hund of hell, a monster meruailus !
+A hund of hell, a monster meruailus!

 He charms Cerberus and then the ' three sisters,' Alecto, Megera, and Thesiphoné, whose employment was turning round the wheel on which Ixion was spread. ' Syne,' — the poet says,—

 Syne come he till a wonder grisely flud,
 Droubly and depe, that rathly doun can ryn,
 Quhare Tantalus nakit full thristy stude.
-And yit the water yede abone his chyn ;
+And yit the water yede abone his chyn;
 Thouch he gapit thare wald na drop cum in,
-Quhen he dulkit the water wald descend ;
+Quhen he dulkit the water wald descend;
 Thus gat he noucht his thrist to slake or mend.

 Before his face ane apill hang also
 Fast at his mouth apon a tolter threde,
 Quhen he gapit it rokkit to and fro
-And fled, as it reftisit hym to fede :
+And fled, as it reftisit hym to fede:
 Than Orpheus had reuth of his grete nede
 Tuke out his harp, and fast on it can clink,
 The water stude, and Tantalus gat drink.

 The next object which presents itself in his progress, is Theseus preyed on by a ' grisely gripe' or vulture, which also excites the compassion of Orpheus.
 On entering ' hydouse hellis house' he exclaims,

-O dolly place and groundles depe dungeoun !
+O dolly place and groundles depe dungeoun!
 Furnes of fyre, with stynk intollerable.
 Pit of dispair, wythout remissioun,
 Thy mete venym, thy drynk is poysonable.
-Thy grete panis to compt vnnowmerabil ;
+Thy grete panis to compt vnnowmerabil;
 Quhat creature cummys to duel in the
 Is ay deyand, and newir more may dee '.